 The generation-skipping transfer tax (GSTT) is a flat tax on any transfer to a grandchild or any person two or more generations removed from the donor.
 Each U.S. taxpayer has a specific dollar exemption from this tax (\$5.34 million in 2014).
-A generation-skipping trust (GST) takes advant ge of this exemption by transferring property up to the exemption amount to a trust for it.
-Denefit of trust beneficiaries who are two or more generations beyond or below the grant of the GSTT.
+A generation-skipping trust (GST) takes advantage of this exemption by transferring property up to the exemption amount to a trust for the benefit of trust beneficiaries who are two or more generations beyond or below the grantor.
+If structured properly, GST property can pass to future generations without payment of the GSTT.
 A grantor may have reasons other than avoiding the transfer tax for establishing the trust.

-A GST typically benefits the gent r's grandchildren, who may be present, future, or contingent beneficiaries.
+A GST typically benefits the grantor's grandchildren, who may be present, future, or contingent beneficiaries.
 For example, a GST may be established to benefit the grantor's children and grandchildren during their lifetimes, with trust property distributing outright to grandchildren on the children's death.
 Alternatively, a GST may continue for the longest term allowed by state law, many of which (as previously discussed) are governed by the rule against perpetuities.
-The grantor may allocate his or ner generation-skipping tax exemption to the amounts contributed to the trust.
-The tax goal of the UST is to avoid estate tax at the death of the grantor's children.
+The grantor may allocate his or her generation-skipping tax exemption to the amounts contributed to the trust.
+The tax goal of the GST is to avoid estate tax at the death of the grantor's children.

-Even with the enactment of the American Taxpayer Relie Act of 2012 and the permanent increase in the gift and estate tax exemption in 2014 to \$5.3 million (in dexed for inflation), grantors continue to seek to avoid both quantifiable and potential future estate taxes.
+Even with the enactment of the American Taxpayer Relief Act of 2012 and the permanent increase in the gift and estate tax exemption in 2014 to \$5.34 million (indexed for inflation), grantors continue to seek to avoid both quantifiable and potential future estate taxes.
 In order to close a loophole in the estate and gift tax provisions, the tax code imposes the GSTT.
 The GSTT is intended to capture transfers made by a donor to beneficiaries two or more generations above or below the donor ("skip persons"), such as grandchildren.
 An exemption to the GSTT allows \$5.34 million to pass untaxed from each donor to each skip person.